Hildebrand Law, P.C. mobile logo

 Defining the Domestic Violence Presumption in Arizona Child Custody Cases

-Arizona law requires the court to make a domestic violence presumption in Arizona child custody cases if it determines a parent has engaged in domestic violence that is not considered to be significant.
+Arizona law requires the court to make a domestic violence presumption in Arizona child custody cases if it determines a parent has engaged in a significant history or significant act of domestic violence.
+Notice the use of the word “significant” in the prior sentence.

-The domestic violence presumption in Arizona child custody cases requires the abusive parent to prove that joint legal custody of a child is in the child’s best interests.
+The domestic violence presumption in Arizona child custody cases requires the alleged abusive parent to prove that joint legal custody of a child is in the child’s best interests.

 In its published decision in Deluna v.
 Petitto, — P.3d —, 2019 WL 4197236 (App.2019) the Court of Appeals explained the appropriate procedure the court must follow when examining domestic violence in family law cases.